Neema-sheby/Mars-Rover-Challenge/README.md

 ### Second Line of Input to the Program

-The Rover’s position is represented by two integers representing the X and Y coordinates and a letter representing where the Rover is facing (its orientation).
+The Rover’s position is represented by two integers representing the X and Y coordinates and a letter representing where the Rover is facing (its orientation). eg: `12N`

-`12N`

 ```
 You've selected Rover1 🚗 😊